 ….itty, bitty laundry room.

 If house listings in real estate were accurate, mine might have looked like that.
-The small laundry room was truly an afterthought for whomever built this house.
+The small laundry room was truly an afterthought for whoever built this house.
 It sits next to the kitchen, as a breezeway between the garage and the kitchen.
 Our garage door is usually open, so friends and family often enter the house this way rather than the front door.

 Poor thing.